oliveigah/distributed-logger/system_overview.md

 - read_local: Uses the file stream to read lines from the file

-### Multicall
+### Multicast

-To save the data on multiple nodes the node from where you are calling `DistributedLogger.write_global/1`.
-Note that this code did not run inside the server, it actually runs on the client process, cowboy processes if tou are interacting via http or the iex process itself if you are interacting via terminal.
+To save the data on multiple nodes the node from where you are calling `DistributedLogger.write_global/1` sends a message to all other nodes.

+Note that this code did not run inside the server, it actually runs on the client process, which is cowboy processes if tou are interacting via http or the iex process itself if you are interacting via terminal.

-To achieve this goal the system uses the `:rpc.multicall/5` function from the erlang library!
+To achieve this goal the system uses the `:erpc.multicast/4` function from the erlang library!

 ![](./assets/exdocs_assets/cluster-diagram.png)

+Note that the multicast function call in the exact same way all nodes (even the node where the multicast is running).

 ### Consolidate File